Skip to content

 Accelerating Reform Fund

-Last updated: 5 February 2025
+Last updated: 1 July 2025

-About the fund
+About the Fund

-DHSC appointed SCIE to provide hands-on support for the ARF until the end of March 2025.
 Our support offer aims to identify barriers and enablers, share key learnings and best practice, and support innovation through local partnerships and project development.

-View a complete list of the ARF project descriptions and locations.
+View a complete list of the ARF project descriptions and locations

 The ARF is supporting a minimum of two projects per region, of which at least one focuses on unpaid carers.
-As part of these projects, local authorities are expected to work in partnership with others, including care providers, the NHS, the voluntary and community sectors, people who draw on care and support and unpaid carers.
+As part of these projects, local authorities arehave been expected to work in partnership with others, including care providers, the NHS, the voluntary and community sectors, people who draw on care and support and unpaid carers.

 Projects are addressing the shifts needed within health and social care, in line with the Government’s 10 Year NHS Plan, moving care from: